Computer Science (COMP) 505

 The remainder of the learning materials for COMP 505 are delivered through Athabasca University's learning management system (LMS), Moodle.
 Online course materials include discussion forums, learning materials, and assignments.
 Assignments will be submitted online.

-- Descriptions of the requirements for the assignments
+- Detailed descriptions of the requirements for the individual tutor-marked assignments

 Special Course Features